Easy Ideas for a Simple DIY Advent Wreath for Christmas

 We use Ann Voskamp’s book, “The Wonder of the Greatest Gift“, for our Advent readings.
 I highly recommend this beautiful book.
 It would also make a great present for families!

-I love this poem by Ann Voskamp and wanted to include it for you also, to go along with your special DIY Advent wreath.
+I love this poem by Ann Voskamp and wanted to include it for you also, to go along with your own special DIY Advent wreath ideas.